ellaliws/Exploratory-Data-Analysis-on-Recipes/README.md

 ### Data Cleaning
 #### Data Cleaning Steps:
 1. In the getting the data part, we have two dataframes, `'recipes'` and `'interactions'`.
 Left merge them.
 2. In the merged dataset, fill all ratings of 0 with np.nan.
-This is **neccessary** because if a recipe is rated 0, a review that rates the recipe may entered the rating or may not.
+This is **neccessary** because if a recipe is rated 0, it means a reviewer did not enter the rating.
 So it can be seen as a column containing missing values.
 3. Find the average rating of invidividual recipes and add this Series as `'rating'` column to recipes dataframe.
 We will use the average rating `'rating'` in the analysis part.
 4. Originally, `'nutrition'` contains nutritions as a list of values.
 We create individual columns for every unique nutritions.
 5. We create the column `'rating > 3'`, which stores boolean values to indicate whether the rating is greater than 3.
 If rating is greater than 3, we define it as a high-rating recipe, otherwise a low-rating recipe.
 This information will be used in our analysis.